Causal Inference: A Tale of Three Frameworks: Three Frameworks for Causal Inference

 \subsection{The Potential Outcomes Framework}

 The potential outcomes framework provides an intuitive and mathematically tractable foundation for causal inference.
 It was originally introduced by \citet{neyman1923application} for randomized experiments and was later formalized and extended to observational studies by \citet{rubin1974estimating}.
+This was further extended by \cite{robins1986new} to studies with time-varying treatments and confounders, as well as to direct and indirect effects and feedback of one cause on another.
 This framework is closely related to an independent line of work in econometrics that developed the so-called switching regression model \citep{roy1951some, manski1999identification}.
 These developments allow researchers to pose well-defined causal questions, even in the absence of randomized experiments, by explicitly invoking assumptions that link observed data to potential outcomes.
 We refer interested readers to \citet{rubin2005causal, morgan2014counterfactuals,imbens2015causal,hernan2020causal} for a more detailed introduction.

 Suppose the observed data consist of a triple \( (L, A, Y) \), where \( L \) denotes (a vector of) covariates, \( A \in \{0,1\} \) is a binary treatment indicator (for example, placebo versus active treatment), and \( Y \) is the outcome of interest.
 The variables \( L \) capture characteristics that may confound the treatment and outcome relationship.
 These covariates play a key role in adjustment procedures that aim to mimic randomization in observational settings.